strategineer/personal-website/content/books/2024-04-21/index.md

 date: 2024-04-21
 params:
   isbn13: '9780807059739'
+  year: '1971'
-title: 'Taoism: The Parting of the Way'
+title: Taoism - The Parting Of The Way
 weight: 1
 ---